-At Decisiontek, we developed a train movement simulator for evaluating the safety and capacity of railroad systems.
-By replicating real-life train operations, the software could assess a rail system’s vulnerability to different types of accidents as well as calculate operational metrics using detailed outputs.
-However, in order to produce precise and dependable results, the software relied on a large set of inputs – the most important of which were the territory’s railroad infrastructure data.
+At Decisiontek, we developed a train movement simulator to help rail operators determine the safety of their territories.
+In order to produce precise and dependable results, the software relied on a large set of inputs — the most important of which were the territory’s railroad infrastructure data.

 Railroad infrastructure data describe all infrastructure and equipment within a rail system or subdivision.
 These include properties of the physical track such as their length, connectivity, grades, and curvatures, as well as equipment and devices including railroad switches, grade crossings, and signals.
 To conduct a study using our simulator, users had to define these data across 12 spreadsheets, which was an onerous process for territories that spanned hundreds of miles and included complex track configurations.
 We decided to re-design the experience of entering and managing railroad infrastructure data to accelerate this process and make it more accessible to non-technical users.

 Our goal was to create new software that would present a visual representation of the track data that users could interact with.
 By abstracting the information into simple shapes and symbols, we could provide an intuitive interface for building, editing, and viewing railroad data.
 I developed this software over the course of 4 months using Microsoft Silverlight and the .NET Framework.

 Designing the Interface